ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 When working with unsigned integers, the index range has to set such that the index never tries to be decremented past 0 [(43)](https://www.cppstories.com/2022/ssize-cpp20/).
 It takes effort to guarantee this, and precludes seemingly "obviously correct" / "natural" implementations.

+The prevalence of such errors shows that real-world programmers often make mistakes distinguishing signed and unsigned integer types [(44)](https://www.nayuki.io/page/unsigned-int-considered-harmful-for-java).

 See also _Advantages Of Signed_ > _Backwards Loops Easier To Write_.